This post may contain affiliate links. Read our disclosure policy here.

 How to Prepare Bread for Stuffing

-Before we start, I want to point out that pre-baking the bread cubes in an oven prevent the stuffing from turning out soggy.
-I don’t recommend skipping this step.
-Of course, you can do this step up to 2 days ahead and store the cubes in an airtight container.
+Pre-baking the bread cubes in an oven prevents the stuffing from turning out soggy, so I don't recommend skipping this step.
+Of course, you can do this up to 2 days ahead and store the cubes in an airtight container.

 How to Make Cranberry Sausage Apple Stuffing

-There are two ways to serve this sausage stuffing.
-You can bake it inside the turkey OR in a greased baking dish.
-Below I show you how to prepare it both ways.
+There are two ways to serve this sausage stuffing: bake it inside the turkey OR in a greased baking dish.
+Here’s how to prepare it both ways.

-If you prefer to bake dressing separate from the turkey, simply add it to a greased baking dish, cover with foil, and bake at 350F for 45 minutes.
-Remove the foil and bake for an additional 15 minutes until the top is golden brown.
+If you prefer to bake the dressing separately from the turkey, bake it covered with foil in a greased baking dish for 45 minutes, then bake it uncovered for an additional 15 minutes, until the top is golden brown.

 How to Make Stuffing Ahead